Tyrsolution/moleculer-db-typeorm-adapter/README.md

         database: 'temp/test.db',
         synchronize: true,
         logging: ['query', 'error'],
-        // entities: [TypeProduct], no longer needed entities are pulled from model and added }),
+        // entities: [TypeProduct], no longer needed entities are pulled from model and added.
+Providing one override model:
+    }),

     model: TypeProduct || [TypeProduct, TypeProduct2], // accepts single entity or array of entities.
 Must be added to entities in TypeORMDbAdapter object